 An endless supply of victims…

-If we are going to accuse Britons of “amnesia” over the Indian war effort, we ought at least to grasp the facts.
+If we are going to accuse Britons of amnesia over the Indian war effort, we ought at least to grasp the facts.
 Like Prof. Khan, we begin with the 1943 Bengal Famine.
 Arthur Herman was right: without Churchill and his cabinet, it would have been worse.
 See also the Indian historian Zareer Masani: “Last Word on the Bengal Famine,” 2021.

 Churchill mined his resources for Indian food supplies—amidst global conflict, strained shipping, hostile U-boats, and shortages everywhere.
 He even tried to substitute Iraqi barley, which Indians wouldn’t eat.
 In vain he pleaded for help from Roosevelt.
 He got much from Australia.
 Not all of Australia’s grain ships bypassed India, as the author of Churchill’s Secret War has stated.